Best Things To Eat and Drink For A Healthy Mother & Baby During Pregnancy

 Vitamin K is also beneficial in the postnatal scenario, for quick healing of wounds after delivery.
 Foods rich in these vitamins include peppers, raspberries, grapefruit juice, Orange juice, tangerines, kiwis, and strawberries.

-Recommended intake of Vitamin D is (10mg/day), For other vitamins, if dietary intakes are not inadequate, then a low dose of multivitamin and mineral supplement must be ministered with the approval of your medical practitioner, as a safeguard.
+The recommended intake of Vitamin D is (10mg/day), For other vitamins, if dietary intakes are not inadequate, then a low dose of multivitamin and mineral supplement must be ministered with the approval of your medical practitioner, as a safeguard.

 High dose of vitamin A (retinol), should be avoided.
 As its primary source is from the liver.
 A 100g serving of liver contains a large amount of retinol.
 It’s best to be consumed sparingly during pregnancy.
 Other sources of vitamin A (carotene), are fruits and vegetables.